moonman81/arduino-traffic-lights/QUEST_LEVEL_2.md

 ## Step 1: Wire the LEDs

-**Do each LED the same way:**

-1. Long leg → Resistor → Arduino pin
+**First, do ONE LED completely:**

+1. Put RED LED in breadboard
+2. Long leg in one hole
-2. Short leg → GND
+3. Short leg in hole next to it

-**Which pins:**
-- Red LED → Pin 12
+4. Put resistor: One end same row as LED long leg
+5. Put resistor: Other end in different row
+6. Wire from Arduino Pin 12 → goes to resistor
+7. Wire from Arduino GND → goes to LED short leg

+**Check:** Red LED in.
+Not lit yet.
+That's correct.

+**Now do the same for the other 2:**
-- Yellow LED → Pin 11
+- Yellow LED → Pin 11 (same wiring method)
-- Green LED → Pin 10
+- Green LED → Pin 10 (same wiring method)

-All short legs → Arduino GND

 **Check:** 3 LEDs in breadboard.
 None lit.
 That's right.